50 Important Photos Taken in Every State

 1966: Atlanta, Georgia.
 Dr. Martin Luther King Jr. leads a protest fighting for the rights of one African American who was refused a seat in the House of Representatives.
 Check out these rarely seen photos of Martin Luther King, Jr.

 1908: Evansville, Indiana.
 Two young girls work at a cotton mill in Indiana.
 The photographer of this photo, Lewis Hine was hired by the National Child Labor Committee to document abused child workers.
-Looking to relive the past?
-Take a step back in time at Conner Prairie in Indiana.

 1933: Des Moines, Iowa.
 A group of angry farmers gathers outside the state capitol to demand relief from taxes, interest charges, and debts through legislation.
-Check out these 13 things you never knew about organic farming.

 1964: Topeka, Kansas.
 Linda Brown stands outside of Sumner School, which refused to admit her when she was nine years old because she is black.
 This led to the Brown v.
 Board of Education lawsuit where the U.S. Supreme Court overruled the “separate but equal” clause and desegregated all schools.
 Check out the strangest fact about every U.S. state.